lopes-leonardo/crecknn/README.md

 Results also demonstrate that the clustering step can improve the results of background subtraction approaches in the majority of cases.

 ## Overview

 ![Process Workflow](/img/process_image.png)

 The **crecknn** works based on three stages:

+1. Ranked lists are extracted from the input data, by using the Euclidean distance
-1. The input data is applied to a [manifold learning algorithm](https://www.sciencedirect.com/science/article/abs/pii/S0031320317301978) in order to improve the dataset's rankings
+2. Those ranked lists are applied to a [manifold learning algorithm](https://www.sciencedirect.com/science/article/abs/pii/S0031320317301978) in order to retrieve a new distance measure and an enhanced set of ranked lists from the data
-2. Based on the new enhanced rankings retrieved from the stage 1, the algorithm is repeated with a low neighborhood size in order to extract high-reliable initial cluster configuration from the dataset
+2. Based on the new enhanced ranked lists retrieved from the stage 1, the algorithm is repeated with a low neighborhood size in order to extract high-reliable initial cluster configuration from the dataset
-3. The initial clustering configuration is agglomerated based on the enhanced distance measure obtained on stage 1
+3. The initial clustering configuration is agglomerated based on the enhanced distance measure, also obtained on stage 1

 ## Instalation